tomsWebConsulting/twcsl/Page/Cart/Cart Page Title Change/README.md

-# Cart Page Title Text Change
+# Cart Page Title Change

 ### [License][1]

 ### Synopsis

-Change the Title text on the Cart page.
+Change the title text on the Cart page.

 ### Version